sindresorhus/get-windows/readme.md

 ### activeWin.isAccessGranted()

-Checks if the app has enough access to get the active window Returns `true` if there is enough access, `false` otherwise.
+Check if the app has enough access to get the active window.

+Returns `true` if there is enough access, `false` otherwise.

-To prompt user with a dialog to give access call activeWin() or activeWin.sync()
+To prompt the user with a dialog to give access, call `activeWin()` or `activeWin.sync()`.

 ## OS support